cloudpilot-emu/cloudpilot-emu/README.md

     issue.
 -   The date is not updated at midnight.
 It is updated from the system clock when the page reloads or the device resets, though.
+-   The web UI does not currently allow pressing multiple hardware buttons at once.

 # Source code and relationship to POSE